 View course details in MyPlan: B MATH 121

-B MATH 122 Introduction to Elementary Functions (5)
+B MATH 122 Precalculus I: Algebraic Functions (5) QSR

 Introduces functions and their multiple representations.
 Explores linear, quadratic, polynomial, and rational functions.
 Emphasis on conceptual understanding, application, and symbolic manipulation skill throughout the course.
 Prerequisite: either a minimum grade of 2.5 in B MATH 121, a score of 147-150 on the MPT-GSA assessment test, a score of 51-74 on the CMP-A assessment test, or a score of 28-34 on the CMP-CA assessment test.
 Offered: AWSp.

 View course details in MyPlan: B MATH 122

-B MATH 123 FUNCTIONS, MODELS, AND QUANTITATIVE REASONING (5) NW, QSR
+B MATH 123 Precalculus II: Transcendental Functions (5) NW, QSR

-Explores the concept of a mathematical function and its applications.
-Explores real world examples and problems to enable students to create mathematical models that help them understand the world in which they live.
-Each idea will be represented symbolically, numerically, graphically, and verbally.
+Continuation of the study of functions.
+Explores exponential, logarithmic, trigonometric and inverse trigonometric functions.
+Emphasis will be placed on conceptual understanding, application, and symbolic manipulation skill throughout the course.
 Prerequisite: minimum grade of 2.5 in B MATH 122, a score of 145-153 on the MPT-AS assessment test, a score of 151 or higher on the MPT-GS assessment Offered: AWSpS.

 View course details in MyPlan: B MATH 123

 B MATH 127 LEARNING STRATEGIES IN MATHEMATICS (1-2, max.
 6)